 Other Health Benefits of Lime

-The vitamin K in limes is very important to the body.
+Vitamin K in limes is very important to the body.
 Vitamin K prevents calcification of soft cartilage and facilitates healthy bone growth and development.
-The vitamin K content in limes also reduces the risk of age-related osteoporosis, bone fractures, vascular calcification and cardiovascular disease.
+The vitamin K content in limes also reduces the risk of age-related osteoporosis, bone fractures, vascular calcification, and cardiovascular disease.

-Lime has traditionally been used as a cure for scurvy, a vitamin C deficiency disease which is characterized by coughs, colds, cracked lips, bleeding gums and ulcers in the tongue.
-In bygone days, sailors took lime at sea to prevent the much dreaded scurvy.
+Lime has traditionally been used as a cure for scurvy, a vitamin C deficiency disease that is characterized by coughs, colds, cracked lips, bleeding gums, and ulcers in the tongue.
+In bygone days, sailors took lime at sea to prevent the much-dreaded scurvy.